4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 .. image:: naive_data_architrcture.jpeg

 But more often in ML development for non-IT companies, you have to deal with a large number of ML products and serious resource constraints at the same time.
-Let us formulate the main problems of naive ML product architecture:
+Let's formulate the main problems of naive ML product architecture:

 Complete Data Architecture of ML product
 ----------------------------------------